Castlewood Canyon State Park: Recreation

 This park hosts a multitude of hiking/running trails, handicapped access trails and rock climbing opportunities, as well as a nature preservation area on the eastern side that is home to wildlife and interesting geological features.
 Located within the northernmost extension of the Black Forest, Castle Wood Canyon encompasses 2136 acre with elevations ranging from 6,200 to 6600 ft.
 Many urban dwellers come for the picnic opportunity away from the city (group picnic facilities can be reserved), others visit the park because of the unusual geology, particularly the caprock features.

 Wildlife, ecology, and geography

-Among the many species living in the park are coyote, cottontail rabbit, red fox, black bear, prairie rattlesnake, mountain lion, meadow jumping mouse, turkey vulture, golden eagle, prairie falcon, virile crayfish, Woodhouse's toad and the northern leopard frog.
+Among the many species living in the park are coyote, cottontail rabbit, red fox, black bear, mule deer, prairie rattlesnake, mountain lion, meadow jumping mouse, turkey vulture, golden eagle, prairie falcon, virile crayfish, Woodhouse's toad and the northern leopard frog.

 Ecosystem Zones in the park are grasslands, shrublands, riparian, foothills-conifer, and caprock.

 Castlewood Canyon is on the edge of the Palmer Divide, a geologically upraised area that results in more moisture falling than is normal in eastern Colorado, watering the Black Forest.